-During the first quarter of Fiscal 2022, our gross margin increased 12% to \$7.7 billion.
-Excluding the impact of amortization of intangibles, purchase accounting adjustments, transaction-related expenses, stock-based compensation expense, and other corporate expenses, our non-GAAP gross margin increased 9% to \$8.0 billion.
-Both gross margin and non-GAAP gross margin benefited from an increase in gross margin for CSG and, to a lesser extent, an increase in gross margin for VMware.
-These benefits were partially offset by the impact of the divestiture of RSA Security during the third quarter of Fiscal 2021, which resulted in a decrease in gross margin for other businesses during the first quarter of Fiscal 2022 compared to the first quarter of Fiscal 2021.
+During the second quarter and first six months of Fiscal 2022, our gross margin increased 12% to \$8.0 billion and 12% to \$15.6 billion, respectively.
+Our non-GAAP gross margin increased 9% to \$8.3 billion and 9% to \$16.4 billion during the second quarter and first six months of Fiscal 2022, respectively.
+Both gross margin and non-GAAP gross margin benefited from an increase in gross margin for CSG and to a lesser extent, increases for both ISG and VMware.
+These increases were partially offset by the impact of the divestiture of RSA Security during the third quarter of Fiscal 2021, which resulted in a decrease in gross margin for other businesses during the second quarter and first six months of Fiscal 2022.